Eaton Stannard Travers: Biography

 Travers was born in 1777.
 He was third son of John Travers of Hettyfield, Grange, co.
 Cork.
 Before entering the navy in September 1798 on board the Juno in the North Sea, he was a volunteer in the East India Company's sea service and was present at the taking of the Cape of Good Hope in 1795.
 In 1799 he was actively engaged in boat service along the coast of Holland and was later awarded a clasp to his Naval General Service Medal for the attack on and capture of the Dutch brig 'Crash' on 12 August at Schiermonnikoog in the West Frisian Islands.
-He was similarly employed in the West Indies during 1800–1.
-In March 1802 he was moved to the Elephant, and in October 1803 to the Hercule, then carrying the flag of Sir John Thomas Duckworth.
+He was similarly employed in the West Indies during 1800–1801.
+In March 1802 he was moved to the Elephant, and in October 1803 to the Hercule, then carrying the flag of Sir John Duckworth.
 In November, Duckworth remaining at Jamaica, the Hercule was attached to the squadron under Commodore Loring, blockading Cape Français.
 On 30 November, when the French ships agreed to surrender, Travers was with Lieutenant Nisbet Josiah Willoughby in the launch which took possession of the Clorinde after she had got on shore, and claimed to have been the chief agent in saving the ship by swimming to the shore and so making fast a hawser, by which the frigate was hauled off the rocks.
-In January and February 1804 he was again with Willoughby in the advance battery at the siege of Curaçoa, and was afterwards publicly thanked by the admiral for his gallantry and good conduct.
+In January and February 1804 he was again with Willoughby in the advance battery at the siege of Curaçao, and was afterwards publicly thanked by the admiral for his gallantry and good conduct.
 On 23 September 1804 he was promoted to be lieutenant and to command the schooner Ballahou; but in February 1805, on her being ordered to Newfoundland, Travers was appointed to the Surveillante, in which again he saw some very active and sharp boat service on the Spanish Main.